JGLTechnologies/DPYS/README.md

 ```python
 async def warnings(inter: disnake.ApplicationCommandInteraction, member: disnake.Member, number: int = 0) -> None
 ```
 The number is what warning you want to see.
-Set it to 0 to see the 5 most recent warnings.
+Set it to 0 to see the first 5 warnings.
 ```python
 @bot.slash_command(name="warnings")
 async def warnings(inter: disnake.ApplicationCommandInteraction, member: disnake.Member = commands.Param()):